UMN-CMS/pMSSM_Studies/README.md

 The specified output directory is made in the current working directory and stores logs and text files from the jobs.
 The number of SLHA files to process in a job is specified via the last argument.
-The input directory is a path (here assumed to be on EOS and accessible at LPC) that contains SLHA files.
+The input directory is a path (here assumed to be on EOS and accessible at the LPC) that contains SLHA files.
 N.B. the code is set up to specifically process tar-ed SLHA files as made by LPC user `jennetd` (J. Dickinson).

-The jobs execute the `run.sh` shell script, which ultimately executes `run.py`i.
+The jobs execute the `run.sh` shell script, which ultimately executes `run.py`.
-Via `run.py`, Pythia is run while loading in one of the SLHA files extracted from tar.
+Via `run.py`, Pythia is run while loading in the SLHA files extracted from tar, one-at-a-time.
-Around 10000 events are generated with all SUSY processes turned on
+Around 10000 events (specified in `run.py`) are generated with all SUSY processes turned on.
+The script also generates a `.cmnd` file on-the-fly for configuring Pythia to generate events as specified.

 Once Pythia has finished and generated a HepMC file, this file is loaded into Delphes where the events can be simulated in a collider detector.
+Within `run.sh`, the user can specify which detector ``card'' to load into Delphes for simulation.
-The final output(s) returned to the user are a ROOT file containing the simulated events and placed in their EOS area with the same output folder name as well as a text file with some scraped information from Pythia regarding cross sections for different processes.
+The final output(s) returned to the user are two-fold.
+There is a ROOT file(s) containing the simulated events and placed in the user's EOS area with the same output folder name as specified above.
+Likewise, there is a text file(s) with some scraped information from Pythia regarding cross sections for different processes.